Alinaconst/alina-website/content/_index.md

           date_start: '2018-07-01'
           date_end: '2020-01-01'
           description: |2-
-            * Scaling Engineering teams in Europe & China (Lucerne, London, Shanghai)
+            * Instrumental in expanding Engineering teams across Europe and China, establishing offices in Lucerne, London, and Shanghai.
-            * Interest in engineers from the Gaming and Education sector
+            * Possessed a keen focus on recruiting engineers from the Gaming and Education sectors.
-            * Roles covered: full-stack, front-end, back-end engineering, interns
+            * Successfully filled a diverse range of roles, encompassing full-stack, front-end, back-end engineering, and internships.
-            * Setting up hiring strategies between Shanghai and London
+            * Strategically formulated hiring processes between Shanghai and London, fostering seamless collaboration and talent acquisition.

         - title: Technical Sourcing Recruiter
           company: Microsoft & Microsoft Research